 The new or amended standards and interpretations that have been issued up to the date of approval of the consolidated financial statements, which are not early adopted by the Group, are mainly as follows.
-The Group is currently evaluating the potential impact of these standards and interpretations on its consolidated financial statements.
+The adoption of IFRS 15 and IFRS 9 does not have a significant impact on the consolidated financial statements of the Group.
+Meanwhile, any impact of the adoption of IFRS 16 on consolidated financial statements of the Group is currently under evaluation and cannot be provided at present.

-IFRS Title Mandatory effective date (Fiscal year beginning on or after) Year of adoption by the Group Outline of new / amended standards IFRS 15 Revenue from Contracts with January 1, 2018 Fiscal year ending Clarification of framework for Customers January 1, 2018 March 31, 2019 revenue recognition IFRS 9 Financial Instruments Fiscal year ending Amendments of impairment (Amended in July 2014) January 1, 2018 March 31, 2019 accounting, classification and measurement IFRS 16 Leases January 1, 2010 Fiscal year ending Amendment of accounting for January 1, 2019 March 31, 2020 lease contract
+IFRS Title Mandatory effective date (Fiscal year beginning on or after) Year of adoption by the Group Outline of new / amended standards IFRS 15 Revenue from Contracts with January 1, 2018 Fiscal year ending Clarification of framework for Customers • 1 March 31, 2019 revenue recognition IFRS 9 Financial Instruments Fiscal year ending Amendments of impairment (Amended in July 2014) January 1, 2018 March 31, 2019 accounting, classification and measurement IFRS 16 Leases January 1, 2019 Fiscal year ending Amendment of accounting for January 1, 2019 March 31, 2020 lease contract